stefan-rogin/chat/README.md

     /users
     Online users: one, two

-## Deployment
+## Deployment on AWS

 The folder /terraform contains configuration files for creating the infrastructure in AWS.
 Use `terraform apply/destroy` commands to create and teardown resources.
-Pre-required are local installs of Terraform and aws-cli, together with access to AWS including key pairs for the project's instance(s).
+Pre-required are local installs of Terraform and aws-cli, together with access to AWS.
+The LB DNS is printed in console at the end of `terraform apply`.

-A basic `deploy.sh` script can be used at this stage to automatically upload a local build artefact to the EC2 instance.
-Terraform outputs IP and DNS of created instances, to use with deploy.sh or to connect to the running service.
-The script requires an environement variable `SERVICE_CHAT_AWS_KEY_PATH` with the path to the key pair file.
+All resources are tagged with `Project=service_chat` to ease their identification in AWS.
+The file `terraform.tfvars` contains several options that can customize the deployment - region, application port etc.

     $ terraform apply
     [...]
     Apply complete!
-Resources: 2 added, 0 changed, 0 destroyed.
+Resources: 6 added, 0 changed, 0 destroyed.
     Outputs:

-    instance_public_dns = "ec2-18-199-171-238.eu-central-1.compute.amazonaws.com"
-    instance_public_ip = "18.199.171.238"
-    $ ./deploy.sh 18.199.171.238
-    [...]
-    Done.
+    nlb_dns_name = "Public access DNS: chat-nlb-78a7692ad6078424.elb.eu-central-1.amazonaws.com"
-    $ telnet 18.199.171.238 8080
+    $ telnet chat-nlb-78a7692ad6078424.elb.eu-central-1.amazonaws.com 8080
     [...]
     Login:one
     Welcome, one.